pr0chz/metrostation/README.md

 ## Building

+ * Use JDK 8
  * Either change path to android sdk in pom file or supply it with cmdline param `-Dandroid.sdk.path=...path...`
  * You should have API SDK 15 installed via Android SDK Manager
  * `mvn clean install`

 ## Release build

+### Prerequisites

+#### Signing key.

+If you do not have a key already, you can generate the keystore with key like this:

+`keytool -genkey -v -keystore keystore -alias metrostation-key -keyalg RSA -keysize 2048 -validity 10000`

+#### Proguard

+Release build uses proguard to obfuscate and minimize app size.
+Unfortunately build needs JDK8 which makes default android proguard fail.
+As a workaround you can put new proguard version into android-sdk/tools/proguard directory (keep default configuration files).
+5.2 seems to work ok.

+### Building

 You have to activate profile release and specify some key-store related parameters (which are for obvious reasons not included in pom).